Mildred Bangs Wynkoop: Theology

 Love is the gospel message.
 Christian love, revealed by God in Christ, is the correction of man's limited, selfish, selective, perverted love.
 It stands against any human concept of love projected into a theory of God's nature and His way with man.
 It is precisely this unlimited, impartial, indestructible love that needed to be "revealed" because the best in human love has been limited.
 The very nature of sin is love's perversion which makes the self the object of its own dedication.
 Could the dogma of particular election as understood by some theological traditions be the projection of faulty human love into the very nature of God?
 The gospel was not born in human philosophy but in God's heart revealed in Christ.
 This Wesley declared.

 Holiness and love are two different words for two different things.
 In the realm of formal definition each is distinct.
 They cannot be interchangeably used in any one context.
 But this is in the realm of words as words.
 In the realm of existential meaning something of their relatedness begins to come through.
 But it would be inaccurate to say they are "related."
 To say holiness and love are not identical but related would imply that they were associated in experience but not vitally and essentially connected in life.
 It would say that each has an autonomy apart from the other.
 Somewhat in the sense that a house and a home, a person and a lawyer, an institution and a school can be equated, holiness and love can also be ...
 When holiness and love are put together, the analogy of the two sides of a coin would be closer to the truth.
 Neither side can be both sides at the same time.
 Sides are not to be equated, but the obverse side is as essential to its existence as the face.
 Love is the essential inner character of holiness, and holiness does not exist apart from love.
 That is how close they are, and in a certain sense they can be said to be the same thing.
 At least Wesley consistently defined holiness, as well as perfection, as love.

 Wynkoop wrote "an admirable college history in The Trevecca Story, beginning with an analysis of the school's theological roots."

-Honours and awards

-Wynkoop served as the President of the Wesleyan Theological Society in 1973.
-She received Trevecca Nazarene College's Faculty Member of the Year award and its President's Award for Distinguished Service in 1970; Certificate of Merit from Trevecca Nazarene College in 1976; Alumnus of the Year from Western Evangelical Seminary in 1980; Holiness Exponent of the Year award from the Christian Holiness Association in 1990; and Alumnus of the Year from Point Loma Nazarene College in 1992.